gerbsec/SmokeyObfuscator/README.md

 ## Support

 For any issues, bugs, or feature requests, please [open an issue](https://github.com/gerbsec/SmokeyObfuscator/issues) on GitHub.
 Your feedback helps make SmokeyObfuscator better for everyone.

----

-This README provides all necessary details for both new and existing users, emphasizing the switch to a command-line interface which aligns with modern development workflows and automation practices.